 Take a clean syringe.

-Remove the metal piston from the glass part of the syringe Select a wash-needle (art. # 32155) which was used less than 5 times Connect the wash-needle to the glass part of the syringe Pour the buffer (either 1 x PK or PBS-T buffer) into the syringe Insert the metal piston approximately 1 mm into the barrel Turn the complete syringe upside down (needle must point upwards) Remove all air bubbles (only air bubbles smaller than +/- 0,5 mm are allowed) Remove remaining buffer from the outside of the syringe and needle with a tissue Take the complete syringe and push the metal piston to dispense a small amount of buffer, make sure the buffer can exit the needle without much effort.
+Select a wash-needle (art. # 32155) which was used less than 5 times.

+Connect the wash-needle to the glass part of the syringe.

+Pour the buffer (either 1 x PK or PBS-T buffer) into the syringe Insert the metal piston approximately 1 mm into the barrel.

+Turn the complete syringe upside down (needle must point upwards).

+Remove all air bubbles (only air bubbles smaller than +/- 0,5 mm are allowed).

+Remove remaining buffer from the outside of the syringe and needle with a tissue.

+Take the complete syringe and push the metal piston to dispense a small amount of buffer, make sure the buffer can exit the needle without much effort.